Is Online Sports Betting Legal in Kentucky?

 Like many other states who are not yet fully committed to jumping on the post-PASPA sports gambling train, they will spend a lot of resources analyzing and scrutinizing how it goes with neighboring states and states with similar political views and histories.

 Since one senator already introduced a sports gambling bill in 2017, even before the PASPA repeal, we know this is a debate that’s been at hand for quite some time.
 Depending on how you look at it, that can be a positive sign for the upcoming change.

 2019 will be a very telling year for Kentucky in terms of whether or not the state will choose to legalize sports gambling.

-With so much money on the table, and this level of buy-in from state government, we predict that legal sports betting will arrive in Kentucky sooner rather than later.
+With so much money on the table and this level of buy-in from the state government, we predict that legal sports betting will arrive in Kentucky sooner rather than later.

 If you live in Kentucky, make sure to check back on this page for major developments as well as online sportsbook reviews and bonuses when online betting options arrive.

 In the meantime, start studying with our comprehensive sports betting guides to get ready to place your first bets.